 DISCUSSION-STYLE TEACHING.
 Though some lecturing may be included, in general Honors courses will be taught through class discussion led by your Honors Professor as well as by you and your classmates.
 When you take an active part in class, you will find it more interesting, and you will learn more, too.

 TUTORIAL SESSIONS.
-As part of every Honors course, you will meet individually with your professor on a regular schedule to work on projects related to your class work, such as a writing assignment or a laboratory experiment.
+As part of every Honors course, you will meet individually with your professor on a regular schedule to work on projects related to your class work, such as a writing assignment or a research endeavor.
 You will have the opportunity to develop the kind of personal student-teacher relationship here which is more difficult to achieve in the normal curriculum.
 Such one-on-one experiences, built into the Honors Program, will be an invaluable advantage to you in many ways, both personal and academic.

 SPECIAL CURRICULUM.
 Your Honors courses are specially designed only for the Honors Program.
 They address not just "what," but "why" and "how."
 Often interdisciplinary, they go beyond the rote accumulation of facts to emphasize the larger and more important issues of the significance of those facts.